 Please scroll down for contact info.

-We rent from Memorial Day weekend to Thanksgiving.
+We rent the cabins from Memorial Day Weekend through Thanksgiving.

 Our Address: 3501 Madison Rd, Manistee, MI 49660.

 Hang Out at the Lake Michigan Beaches in Nearby Manistee

 Lake Michigan is just 20 minutes away, with 2 large public beaches to welcome you in Manistee: First Street Beach, just south of the Manistee River channel, and Fifth Avenue Beach, on the channel's north side.
 Just north of town is Orchard Beach State Park on Lake Michigan, and south of town is Nordhouse Dunes, also on the big lake.
 We are only a mile or so from the Little Manistee River, where you can always dip your toes!

 This trail runs across the northern tier of the United States, and the Udell Hills section of it passes through the woods very near our cabins, literally a "stone's throw" away...Okay, you have to have a pretty good arm to throw a stone all the way to the North Country Trail, but it isn't more than a half mile away!
 If you have never heard of the NCNST, here is a link where you can learn more: http://www.northcountrytrail.org/ and then click on the link for Michigan.
 You don't have to confine yourself to the North Country National Scenic Trail - there are several other hiking trails in the area near our cabins.